VWYDBAFCCCMYVDUPE

 11. Ethical Boundary Testing

-Where the AI idea is applied: AI becomes an object of critique rather than a helper.
+AI becomes an object of critique rather than a helper.

 Exploring Bias and Failure Modes (Netherlands, China)